nilupulmanodya/msc-python-assignment/README.md

 # 🇱🇰 Automated Itinerary Generator for Sri Lanka

-A sophisticated AI-powered travel planning system that creates personalized itineraries for Sri Lanka based on user preferences, multi-layered scoring algorithms, and practical travel optimization.
+A sophisticated travel planning system that creates personalized itineraries for Sri Lanka based on user preferences, multi-layered scoring algorithms, and practical travel optimization.

 ## 📋 Table of Contents